Jessie Bernard Contribution to Feminist Scholarship Paper Award

 This award is presented in memory of Jessie Bernard, former NCFR Board Member and pioneer in the field of feminist family studies.
 Jessie Bernard declared herself a feminist in 1970 and is known for her celebrated work examining the influence of sexism on women’s experiences in marriage, parenting, and society.
 She was a board member of the American Sociological Association, the Groves Conference on Marriage and Family, and NCFR.
 Her work was instrumental in foregrounding gender in family studies and since then feminist family scholars have challenged sexist, racist, classist, ableist, and heterosexist biases within our field.
 In honor of her legacy, the purpose of this award is to celebrate rigorous feminist family scholarship that queries and problematizes the numerous biases and systems of privilege and oppression within family science and society.

-The winner will receives a gift of complimentary books, up to $350 in travel allowance, up to $95 toward NCFR Annual Conference registration to accept the award, and a plaque.
-A summary of the recipient's research results is published in the Feminism and Family Studies Section newsletter.
+The award recipient receives up to $350 in travel allowance, up to $95 toward the NCFR Annual Conference registration to accept the award, and a plaque.
+The award is presented at the beginning of a plenary session at the NCFR Annual Conference.

 Nominees should be graduate students or new professionals (with up to five years of post-doctoral work).
 Membership in NCFR or the Feminism and Family Studies Section is not required.

-- Authors should identify themselves only in their cover letters so that all entries can be reviewed anonymously - all identifying references should be removed from the paper or proposal submissions.
+- Cover letter (Authors should identify themselves only in their cover letters so that all entries can be reviewed anonymously – all identifying references should be removed from the paper or proposal submissions);